5 Layers of Security: How TopFlow Mitigates OWASP Top 10

 Mitigation:

-- Zod schemas validate all user inputs
+- Zod schemas validate all workflow inputs at the API boundary

-- No direct database queries (stateless architecture)
+- No direct database queries (stateless architecture eliminates SQL injection entirely)

-- React auto-escapes JSX by default
+- React auto-escapes JSX output by default

 import { z } from 'zod'

-const NodeSchema = z.object({
+const WorkflowSchema = z.object({

-id: z.string().uuid(),
+id: z.string(),

-const clean = DOMPurify.sanitize(userInput)A03: Sensitive Data Exposure
+})A03: Sensitive Data Exposure

 Risk: PII leakage, API key exposure, data breaches